-Water-resistance is good and Versa and Versa Lite both have a fantastic 5 ATM rating.
+Water-resistance is good and Versa and Lite both have a fantastic 5 ATM rating.
 There is a difference though.
 Lite doesn’t lap-tracking during swim workouts.

 Fitbit Versa or Versa Lite: Features

 Needless to say, both of these watches are quite good when it comes to fitness tracking.
 An average user will find pretty much everything they need for monitoring activity around the clock.
 We’ve come to expect that from Fitbit.

 You’ll get info on all the basics including steps, distance travelled, active minutes, calories burned and activity.
 In the morning the accompanying smartphone apps will spit out detailed info on sleep.
 There’s also Connected GPS which is a fancy way of saying the devices can piggyback onto your smartphone’s satellite’s signal for more precise tracking of outdoor exercise.